teledirigido/aotearoa-search/README.md

-wp_search_json
+aotearoa search
 ==============

-This is a plugin for wordpress that gives me a json object when i do search.
+This is a plugin for wordpress that allows you to get a json object when you do search.
-This plugin, at the moment it's for personal use.
+Nothing else, nothing less.

+This plugin it's under development.

 I AM NOT RECOMENING TO ANYONE TO USE IT.

-I am still developing.
-Feel free to download it and have a look around.
+You're  free to download it and have a look around.

 There's no interface provided, just a json as result when you search for something on your wordpress.

 Why I did this?